Tips for choosing a penetration testing company

 Pricing – what is the fair cost of a pentest?

-The final cost of a penetration test can vary depending on the scope size and complexity and the number of consultants involved in the project, with rates per penetration tester employed by a reputable firm averaging between $1,600 to $2,500 per day.
-Many pentest providers start at a ballpark figure of $200 to $300 per hour – with niche and specialized work often having a higher hourly price tag.
+In our experience, the final cost of a penetration test can vary depending on the scope, size, complexity and the number of consultants involved in the project, with rates per penetration tester employed by a reputable firm averaging between $1,600 to $2,500 per day in the United States.

-The average rate per pentester in the United Kingdom is between 1,000 GBP to 1,300 GBP per day, varying more or less among providers.
+The average rate per pentester in the United Kingdom is between 1,000 GBP to 1,300 GBP per day, varying more or less among pentest providers.
 In European countries with strong economies, such as Germany, The Netherlands, and Nordic countries, average daily rates range from 1,200 to 1,700 EUR.
 Niche work, and the reputation of the brand of the penetration testing vendor, are factors that influence pricing.

 Be suspicious of a penetration testing provider charging dramatically low prices.
 It is highly likely they mainly use automated testing and perform a vulnerability scan disguised as a manual pentest, not fully assessing the attack surface of your systems.